 Writing is a joy, but so is performing.
 Though every successful professor is skilled at stagecraft, I have brought my passion for intellectual play into the realm of circus.
 As a member of Technomania Circus, and later as a founder and performer with Zirk Ubu, I explored my passion for the transformative possibilities, and perils, of abstract ideals.
 In particular, I loved to create characters who luxuriate in their own fantasies; who hardly recognize, let alone conform to, social norms.
 My playful personae included the magic house in love with a chicken; Cliffie, the Disco Shaman; the execrably bad poet; and Peter Henderson, who along with his sister Muffy formed the world's only mixed-sex conjoined twin pair.

-My other, more immediate project is "At the Violet Hour, In the Goldhorn Shadow," a construction for the 2012 Burning Man festival.
+Another recent project of which I am quite proud is "At the Violet Hour, In the Goldhorn Shadow," which I created (in collaboration with several dear friends) for the 2012 Burning Man festival.
 As a long time participant at Burning Man, I have always brought performance pieces, never a work of material construction.
-Destined for the lonely outer reaches of the event, my interactive sculpture is modeled on the structure of the Native American sweat lodge.
-It will create an interactive environment within which participants might purify themselves in a heated encounter with the words of Alan Ginsberg's Howl and T.S.
+Destined for the "trash fence" – the lonely outer edge of the event – my installation created an interactive environment within which participants found an opportunity to purify themselves in a heated encounter with the words of Alan Ginsberg's Howl and T.S.
 Eliot's The Waste Land.